 This F-5A is typical of the 1970s as e.g used by the 6th Tactical Fighter Squadron of the Philippines Air Force.

 [area: approx 300,000 km2 with many islands | capital: Manila | population: 107 million | GDP 3,500 USD per capita nominal ]

 The Philippine Air Force, "Hukbong Himpapawid ng Pilipinas", was established in 1947 after the country became independent in 1946.
 Some military aircraft were used after the First World War with an Army Air Corps in the 1930s.
 After the end of the severe Second World War in the Pacific, from 1945 the Air Force used types like the P-51 Mustang (later also by the Blue Diamonds team).
 In the 1950s and 1960s jet aircraft were F-86 Sabres and T-33 trainers.
 The F-5 became the fighter with first of 19 F-5A and 3 F-5B aircraft arriving in 1966 to replace the F-86.
 A rather uncommon fighter used was the Vought F-8 Crusader acquired second hand from the US NAVY in 1977 and it kept flying until 1991.
 Other examples of the aircraft used are the OV-10 Bronco, S-211 jets and SF-260 trainers and various transport aircraft like the Fokker F-27 and GAF Nomad and obviously helicopters.
 T-28 aircraft were also used, also for ground attack against rebels and separatists.

 Of the F-5 fighter several additional aircraft were obtained second hand from Taiwan and South Korea over the years leading up to a total of approx. 40 aircraft.
-The Northrop F-5's were set out of service in 2005 so no real fighter is now in the inventory though a few aircraft of South Korean T-50 are being put into service in 2016.
+The Northrop F-5's were set out of service in 2005 so no real fighter was in the inventory.
+From 2016 South Korean T-50 / FA-50 are being put into service.

 On to next